 New translations can be conducted by professional translators or by a group of researchers who are native speakers of the target language and have translation expertise.
 Regardless of who performs the translation, the methodology, the expectations for documenting the various steps of the translation, and the quality and approval review process are the same.

 Distribution fee - English and Spanish are the only languages available for free PDF download.
-For all other available languages, we charge a distribution fee of $750 USD per instrument, per language.
+For all other available languages, as of September 1, 2020, we charge a distribution fee of $800 USD per instrument, per language.
 This distribution fee applies to any PDF that is not currently available for direct download on HealthMeasures.net.
 The fee can be waived in some cases, such as for individual use by students or academic investigators.
 Commercial users and corporations (for-profit and not-for-profit) are normally expected to pay distribution fees.
 The distribution fee covers the distribution of the instrument(s), the preparation of the license agreement, and the certification of translation(s).
 All costs are submitted in a quote prior to service.
 If a license agreement is needed, it will be prepared once acceptance of the quote is confirmed.

 Quality Review and Harmonization fee - For new translations, we conduct a quality review of each translation and verify harmonization across languages.
 The review fee is estimated based on a per hour fee vs. the number of items and languages to translate.
 Time for preparing materials for new translations (i.e., cross-referencing instruments, gathering items already translated for each language, and selecting relevant item definitions) is also included.
 All costs are submitted in a quote prior to service.